Kittyfisto/Tailviewer/docs/Architecture.md

 Log Buffers store entries in the order they were added / copied into and allow log entries to be accessed again by their insertion index (the first log entry is at index 0, the next at index 1, etc...).

+###  Views

+Views are small objects which provide a limited view onto a source.
+They are similar almost identical to C#'s Span{T} or c++'s string_view.
+Views are constructed when one wants to provide read and/or write access to a source buffer without the need for extra copies.

 ### Log Entries

 A log entry is essentially a map from column descriptors to their values.
-It doesn't necessarily serve as a backing field for the data though, it is first and foremost an accessor to the data.
-Most of the time, a log entry is nothing more than a view onto a particular "row" into a log entry buffer.
+Log entries don't force a partcular storage scheme on their implementation:
+This library offers many implementations:
+- Log entry one which directly stores values in a dictionary by their column
+- An accessor which provides access to the values of a log buffer
+- A view which provides access to a subset of properties of an original log entry

 ### Log Sources